SemStar5-Product/.github/profile/README.md

 **This is an Enterprise Organisation open _only_ to Baker Hughes Staff.**

-If are a member of staff and you need access to this repository please contact Steve Barnes, Milow Matovic &/or Terence Tritton by email from your Baker Hughes email account detailing the access needed and why.
+If are a member of staff and you need access to this repository please contact Steve Barnes, Milos Matovic &/or Terence Tritton by email from your Baker Hughes email account detailing the access needed and why.

 <!-- Baker Hughes Energy Technology UK Limited Confidential
 [Unpublished] Copyright 2022.
 Baker Hughes Energy Technology UK Limited.